MACKAT05/sqlfluff-templater-schemachange/README.md

 # SQLFluff Templater for Schemachange

-A custom SQLFluff templater that integrates with [schemachange](https://github.com/Snowflake-Labs/schemachange), enabling seamless SQL linting for files that use schemachange's Jinja templating features.
+A custom SQLFluff templater that provides **schemachange-compatible** Jinja templating features.
+This templater reads `schemachange-config.yml` files and provides the same templating experience as schemachange without requiring schemachange as a dependency.

+> **Note**: This is a **standalone implementation** that replicates schemachange's templating behavior within SQLFluff.
+It does **not** import or depend on the schemachange package itself.

 ## Features

-- **Schemachange Config Integration**: Automatically reads variables from `schemachange-config.yml`
+- **Schemachange-Compatible Config**: Reads `schemachange-config.yml` files using the same format and structure
-- **Jinja2 Templating**: Full support for Jinja2 templates including macros, includes, and inheritance
+- **Jinja2 Templating**: Full SQLFluff JinjaTemplater support with additional schemachange-style functions
-- **Variable Management**: Supports complex nested variables and environment variable substitution
+- **Variable Management**: Supports complex nested variables exactly like schemachange
-- **Secret Filtering**: Automatically filters sensitive variables from logs
+- **Environment Variables**: Provides `env_var()` function matching schemachange's implementation
-- **Modules Support**: Load common templates and macros from a modules folder
+- **Modules Support**: Load templates and macros from folders (schemachange `modules-folder` equivalent)
-- **Environment Variables**: Support for `env_var()` function in config files
+- **No External Dependencies**: Pure SQLFluff + PyYAML implementation, no schemachange package required

+## Why Use This?

+This templater is ideal when you want to:
+- **Lint schemachange SQL files** with SQLFluff's comprehensive rule set
+- **Use existing schemachange configs** without installing the full schemachange toolchain
+- **Integrate SQL linting** into CI/CD pipelines that use schemachange for deployments
+- **Maintain consistency** between your schemachange templates and SQLFluff linting

+The templater replicates schemachange's Jinja environment and config parsing, so your templates work identically in both tools.

 ## Installation